gregtour/blog-posts/article2.md

 Part of the purpose of this study on programming languages is to find out what the best method and practice for building a do-it-yourself language is without getting bogged down in research.
 While we always like to make our lives easier, we are choosing to create almost everything from scratch.
-We want our code to be self-reliant and we want to to be able to claim ownership to everything we have written and built.
+We want our code to be self-reliant and we want to be able to claim ownership to everything we have written and built.
 We also need the option of distributing our software ourselves, and if we are responsible for handcrafting all of the components to our programming language, this gives us an understanding of the details well enough then that we can provide implementations for any platform.